gtonkinhill/panaroo/docs/gettingstarted/params.md

 #### Gene Alignment

 Panaroo can generate multiple sequence alignments from the resulting gene clusters.
-Currently, the user can choose from either [PRANK](https://www.ncbi.nlm.nih.gov/pubmed/24170401),  [Clustal](http://www.clustal.org/omega/) or the default [MAFFT](https://mafft.cbrc.jp/alignment/software/).
+Currently, the user can choose from either [PRANK](https://www.ncbi.nlm.nih.gov/pubmed/24170401),  [Clustal](http://www.clustal.org/omega/) or the default, [MAFFT](https://mafft.cbrc.jp/alignment/software/).
 MSA can be run either for the core genome using `-a core` or for every gene cluster using `-a pan`.
-The conservation level required to classify a gene as 'core' can be set using `--core_threshold`.
+The frequency of a gene in the your sample required to classify it as 'core' can be set using `--core_threshold`.

 Thus to align all genes present in at least 98% of isolates using clustal and 10 cpus you would run Panaroo as